CakeSlayers/CakeSlayers.github.io/_posts/2022-03-19-Defeating-Epsilon-Loader-V0.34-Vol-2.md

 ## Diving into the DLL

-In an attempt to learn more about the native methods in the DLL, we analysed some other methods under the package `com/loader/epsilon` .
-We were surprised that almost every invocation which has a real role was just disappeared.
-What's more, we could only find invocations to the native methods.
+In an attempt to learn more about the native methods in the DLL, we analysed some of the other methods under the package `com/loader/epsilon` .
+To our surprise, most of the invocations were pointed to the native methods.
 So it's time to analyse deeper into the DLL itself.

 ### Thunk function